GreenHatHG/obsidian/CMU445-Intro-to-Database-Systems/ExtendibleHashTable随记.md

 $i = i_j$
 Why double:
 - only one entry in the bucket address table points to bucket j.
-- Therefore,the system needs to increase the size of the bucket address table so that it caninclude pointers to the two buckets that result from splitting bucket j.
+- Therefore,the system needs to increase the size of the bucket address table so that it can include pointers to the two buckets that result from splitting bucket j.
 - It does so by considering an additional bit of the hash value.[**P1226**](obsidian://booknote?type=annotation&book=book/Database-System-Concepts.pdf&id=043ae5fa-2900-379b-c167-b0ffa568dae8&page=1226&rect=179.758,435.342,530.971,488.041)

 How: